 The traditional line fishery is the country's third most important fishery in terms of tonnage landed and economic value.
 It is a long-standing, nearshore fishery based on a large assemblage of different species using hook and line, but excludes the use of longlines.
 Within the Western Cape the predominant catch species is snoek (Thyrsites atun) while other species such as Cape bream (hottentot) (Pachymetopon blochii), geelbek (Atractoscion aequidens), kob (Argyrosomus japonicus) and yellowtail (Seriola lalandi) are also important.
 Towards the East Coast the number of catch species increases and includes resident reef fish (Sparidae and Serranidae), pelagic migrants (Carangidae and Scombridae) and demersal migrants (Sciaenidae and Sparidae).
-Table 22 lists the catch of important linefish species for the years 2010 to 2022.
+In 2017, the wholesale value of catch was reported as R122.1 million.
+Table 18 below lists the catch of important line fish species for the years 2010 to 2018.